-Table 3-2 Analysis utilities for NetBackup debug logs (continued) Utility Description restoretrace Copies to standa rd output the debug log lines relevant to the specified restore jobs.
-The restoretra The utility writes of sorts the message and clock drift bet easy to sort or gr ace utility consolidates the debug logs for specified NetBackup restore jobs. debug log messages relevant to the specified jobs to standard output and es by time. restoretrace attempts to compensate for time zone changes ween remote servers and clients.
-The format of the output makes it relatively ep by timestamp, program name, and server or client name.
-At a minimum, yo logging for bpbrr results, set the ve server and for bp u must enable debug logging for bprd on the master server.
-Enable debug n and bptm or bpdm on the media server and tar on the client.
-For best erbose logging level to 5.
-Enable debug logging for bpdbm on the master cd on all servers and clients. verifytrace Consolidates the debug log messages for the specified verify jobs and writes them to stand output.
+Analysis utilities for NetBackup debug logs (continued) Table 3-2

+Utility Description importtrace Consolidates the debug log messages for the specified NetBackup import jobs and writes them to standard output.
+It sorts the messages by time. importtrace attempts to compensate for time zone changes and clock drift between remote servers and clients.
+At a minimum, you must enable debug logging for admin on the master server.
+And for bpbrm, you must enable debug logging for bptm and tar on the media server.
+For best results, set the verbose logging level to 5 and enable debug logging for the following: bpdbm on the master server and bpcd on all servers and clients in addition to the processes already identified.
+A complete description of importtrace is in the NetBackup Commands Reference Guide. restoretrace Copies to standard output the debug log lines relevant to the specified restore jobs.
+The restoretrace utility consolidates the debug logs for specified NetBackup restore jobs.
+The utility writes debug log messages relevant to the specified jobs to standard output and sorts the messages by time. restoretrace attempts to compensate for time zone changes and clock drift between remote servers and clients.
+The format of the output makes it relatively easy to sort or grep by timestamp, program name, and server or client name.
+At a minimum, you must enable debug logging for bprd on the master server.
+Enable debug logging for bpbrm and bptm or bpdm on the media server and tar on the client.
+For best results, set the verbose logging level to 5.
+Enable debug logging for bpdbm on the master server and for bpcd on all servers and clients.
+A complete description of restoretrace is in the NetBackup Commands Reference Guide. verifytrace Consolidates the debug log messages for the specified verify jobs and writes them to standard output.
 It sorts the messages by time.
-The verifytrace command attempts to compension for time zone changes and clock drift between remote servers and clients.
-At a minimum, you must enable debug logging as follows: for admin on the master servand for bpbrm, bptm (or bpdm) and tar on the media server.
-For best results, set the verb logging level to 5 and enable debug logging for the following: bpdbm on the master servand bpcd on all servers and clients in addition to the processes already identified.
-A complete descr iption of verifytrace is in the NetBackup Commands Reference Guide.
-The analysis ut ilities have the following limitations: Media and device management logs are not analyzed. device management logs are not analyzed.
-The legacy clients. debug log files must be in standard locations on the servers and UNIX /usr/openv/netbackup/logs/< PROGRAM_NAME> /log.mmddyy Windows install_path\NetBackup\Logs\<program_name>\mmddyy.log</program_name> An option m alternate pa ay be added later that allows the analyzed log files to reside on ths.
-Note: For the created. e processes that use unified logging, log directories are automatically daystamp.millisecs.program.sequence machine log_line daystamp The date of the log that is in the format yyyymmdd. millisecs The number of milliseconds since midnight on the local computer. program The name of program (BPCD, BPRD, etc.) being logged. sequence Line number within the debug log file. machine The name of the NetBackup server or client. log_line The line that appears in the debug log file.
+The verifytrace command attempts to compensate for time zone changes and clock drift between remote servers and clients.
+At a minimum, you must enable debug logging as follows: for admin on the master server and for bpbrm, bptm (or bpdm) and tar on the media server.
+For best results, set the verbose logging level to 5 and enable debug logging for the following: bpdbm on the master server and bpcd on all servers and clients in addition to the processes already identified.
+A complete description of verifytrace is in the NetBackup Commands Reference Guide.

+The analysis utilities have the following limitations:

+- Media and device management logs are not analyzed. - The legacy debug log files must be in standard locations on the servers and clients.